We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With most psychiatric illnesses, medication is optional, and individuals can improve with other treatments, such as psychotherapy, said John Preston, Psy.D, a psychologist and co-author of Loving Someone with Bipolar Disorder and Taking Charge of Bipolar Disorder.
 However, “Bipolar disorder is probably the main psychiatric disorder where medication is absolutely essential.
 I’ve had people ask me if there’s any way to do this without medicine.
 [My answer is] absolutely not.”

 Patients typically need to take multiple medications.
 “On average, people with bipolar disorder take three medicines at the same time,” Preston said.
-A large study by the National Institute of Mental Health found that 89 percent of people with bipolar disorder who were doing well were taking several medications.
+A

 “Don’t be discouraged if it takes a while [to find the right medicine].
 Almost everyone who’s successful has to go through the same process.”
 That’s because in order to find the best treatment for each individual, doctors prescribe various medications and combinations.
 The goal is to find the right combination with the fewest side effects.